neuronsimulator/nrn/modelspec/programmatic/topology/geometry.rst

 Example:
     The following example demonstrates the automatic 3-d shape construction.
-    The root section "a" is drawn with it's 0 end (left) at the origin and is colored red.
+    The root section "a" is drawn with its 0 end (left) at the origin and is colored red.

     Sections connected to its 1 end (sections b, c, d)